MaxiRam/Clustering_in_Arg-user_side/Singularity_container_for_pytorch_appliction.md

 This tutorial is divided in three steps:
 1. Test the PyTorch application within a Conda environment.
-2. Use the application within a Singularity container as an interactive shell.
+2. Use the application within a Singularity container with an interactive session.
-3. Use the container as a standalone file.
+3. Use the containerized application as a batch job.

 ## Prerequisites